the-neelguy/Cloud-Native-Monitoring/README.md

 11. Once the code is copied, the following command is run to create a docker image -
     *  docker build -t _nameofapplication_ .

-12. Once the image is created, we run the follwing command to create the container out of it using the unique id/name
+12. Once the image is created, we run the following command to create the container out of it using the unique id/name and to start the server
     *  docker run -p 5000:5000 _uniqueid_

 ----------------------------------------------------------------------------------------------------------------------------------------------